qiuxuanzhizi/QDIP-RED/README.md

 # QDIP-RED
-This is the code for our preprint paper,"QDIP-RED: Quaternion Deep Image Prior and Regularization by Denoising for Color Image Restoration".
+This is the code for our preprint paper,"Quaternion-based Deep Image Prior with Regularization by Denoising for Color Image Restoration".